uptonking/note4yaoo/lib-ag-grid-blog.md

 - [JavaScript GPU Animation with Transform and Translate](https://www.ag-grid.com/ag-grid-gpu-animation-transform-translate/)

-## Comparison: Why ag-Grid is the best when it comes to Column Pinnin
+## Comparison: Why ag-Grid is the best when it comes to Column Pinning

 - ref
   - [Comparison: Why ag-Grid is the best when it comes to Column Pinning](https://blog.ag-grid.com/javascript-grid-comparison-column-pinning-ag-grid/)